Hassan Maatouk: 2012–2016: Rise to prominence

-2015–present: Captain and record-breaker

-In the second round of the 2018 FIFA World Cup qualifiers, held between 2015 and 2016, Lebanon drew with South Korea, Kuwait, Myanmar, and Laos.
+In the second round of the 2018 World Cup qualifiers, held between 2015 and 2016, Lebanon drew with South Korea, Kuwait, Myanmar, and Laos.
 Maatouk scored twice in the second round, against Myanmar and Laos, and, despite finishing second in their group, Lebanon were eliminated from the World Cup.
-However, their second-place finish enabled them to progress to the final round of qualification for the 2019 AFC Asian Cup.
+However, their second-place finish enabled them to progress to the final round of qualification for the 2019 Asian Cup.

+2016–2024: Captain and record-breaker

-After the second round of the World Cup qualifiers, national team captain Roda Antar retired from international football, with Maatouk taking over the reigns.
-Maatouk was fundamental to his team's success during the 2019 AFC Asian Cup qualifications, played between 2017 and 2018: he scored five goals in six matches in the third round, thus qualifying Lebanon to their first ever AFC Asian Cup through qualification.
+After the second round of the World Cup qualifiers in 2016, national team captain Roda Antar retired from international football, with Maatouk taking over the reigns.
+Maatouk was fundamental to his team's success during the 2019 Asian Cup qualifications, played between 2017 and 2018: he scored five goals in six matches in the third round, thus qualifying Lebanon to their first ever Asian Cup through qualification.

-In December 2018, he was called up for the 2019 AFC Asian Cup as Lebanon's captain.
-In the first group stage match, on 9 January 2019 against Qatar, Maatouk received a yellow card for "handball", protecting his face with his arm; the opposing team scored from the subsequent free kick.
+In December 2018, Maatouk was called up for the 2019 Asian Cup as Lebanon's captain.
+In the first group stage match, on 9 January 2019 against Qatar, he received a yellow card for an alleged "handball", protecting his face with his arm; the opposing team scored from the subsequent free kick.
 On 17 January, in the third match, Maatouk converted a penalty kick against North Korea, giving Lebanon a 3–1 lead, with the match eventually ending 4–1.
 However, Lebanon lost out to Vietnam in the third-place ranking on the fair play rule and were knocked out of the competition.

-On 19 November 2022, in a friendly against Kuwait in Dubai, United Arab Emirates, Maatouk played his 100th game for Lebanon, becoming the first player in his country to reach 100 international caps.
+On 19 November 2022, in a friendly against Kuwait in Dubai, United Arab Emirates, Maatouk played his 100th game for Lebanon, becoming the first player from his country to join the FIFA Century Club.
+He surpassed Vardan Ghazaryan's record of 21 goals for Lebanon on 22 June 2023 by scoring his 22nd international goal against Bangladesh in the 2023 SAFF Championship, becoming Lebanon's top scorer since 1971.
+This goal was also his first international goal in almost four years.

+In December 2023, Maatouk was included in the Lebanese squad for the 2023 Asian Cup as team captain.
+Lebanon finished last in their group, securing only a draw against China and suffering defeats to Qatar and Tajikistan.
+Maatouk started all three group stage games.
+He played his last game for Lebanon on 11 June 2024, in the final match of the second round of 2026 World Cup qualification, scoring a hat-trick in a 4–0 win against Bangladesh.
+Maatouk retired from the national team as Lebanon's top scorer and most-capped player, with 123 caps and 26 goals.